Grievance Resolution Procedure for Resolving Complaints of Discrimination and Harassment, Including Sexual Misconduct

 The University shall protect the privacy of individuals involved in a report of discrimination or sexual misconduct to the extent allowed by state and federal law and university policy.
 A report of discrimination may result in the gathering of extremely sensitive information about individuals in the University community.
 Therefore, in the course of an investigation, ECRC will only inform those individuals who must be involved to ensure a fair report and a fair process.
 Participants in the process are encouraged to keep the matter private.
 All participants in ECRC resolution processes should note that the University may be required to disclose personal information in accordance with Ohio Public Records law.

 b) Third party and Anonymous Complaints

 The University shall respond, to the greatest extent possible, to reports of discrimination or sexual misconduct brought anonymously or brought by third parties not directly impacted by the discrimination or sexual misconduct.
-However, the response to such reports may be limited if information contained in the report cannot be verified by independent facts.
+However, the response to such reports, including any investigation, may be limited if information contained in the report cannot be verified by independent facts.

 ECRC is the designated university unit to conduct formal investigation of allegations of discrimination, and to coordinate university response(s) to these complaints.

-ECRC will conduct a formal investigation in response to good faith complaints of discrimination when the allegations, if true, would constitute a violation of the policies against discrimination, harassment, or retaliation; and where the Complainant does not wish to engage in informal resolution, where informal resolution is not appropriate, or where attempts at informal resolution are unsuccessful.
+ECRC will conduct a formal investigation in response to good faith complaints of discrimination when the allegations, if true, would constitute a violation of the policies against discrimination, harassment, or retaliation.
 In such cases, the individual making the report shall be encouraged to file a written complaint.